PRISP: Privacy-Safe Few-Shot Personalization via Lightweight Adaptation: Experiments

 \subsection{Results}

 \paragraph{Overall Performance.}

 Table~\ref{tab:main-result-qwen-only} presents the main results on the LaMP benchmark under a few-shot setting.
-A key distinction is that all baselines require task-specific training data, whereas our method operates without accessing \textit{any} task data.
+A key distinction is that all baselines require task-specific training data, whereas PRISP operates without accessing \textit{any} task data.

 Across tasks, PRISP achieves the highest average score among all compared approaches.
 On classification tasks (LaMP-1 and LaMP-2), PRISP achieves the highest accuracy and F1 scores.
-For personalized product rating (LaMP-3), our method substantially reduces both MAE and RMSE, resulting in the best score among all methods.
-On text generation tasks (LaMP-4/5/7), our method achieves solid performance across all benchmarks, remaining competitive with strong baselines.
+For personalized product rating (LaMP-3), PRISP substantially reduces both MAE and RMSE, resulting in the best score among all methods.
+On text generation tasks (LaMP-4/5/7), PRISP achieves solid performance across all benchmarks, remaining competitive with strong baselines.

-Overall, these results highlight that our method not only removes the dependency on task data, but also delivers strong and well-balanced performance across diverse personalization tasks, underscoring its effectiveness and practicality in data-restricted personalization scenarios.
+Overall, these results highlight that PRISP not only removes the dependency on task data, but also delivers strong and well-balanced performance across diverse personalization tasks, underscoring its effectiveness and practicality in data-restricted personalization scenarios.

 \paragraph{Computational Efficiency.}

 Figure~\ref{fig:cost_plot} summarizes the computational costs of different personalization methods in terms of average peak GPU memory usage and training time.
 As shown in the figure, Per-Pcs and PriME incur substantially longer training time compared to other methods, which is attributed to their reliance on optimizing multiple sharer LoRAs during personalization.